steptz/website/content/en/home/contact.md

 title: "Contact"
 ---

-If you would like to reach out to me or want a copy of my resume please use either the email or Linkedin button below.
+If you would like to reach out to me, please use either the email or Linkedin button below.